farag2/Sophia-Script-for-Windows/README.md

 * Download and expand the archive;
 * Run `SophiaScriptWrapper.exe` and import Sophia.ps1;
-  * The Wrapper has a real time Ui rendering;
+  * The Wrapper has a real time UI rendering;
 * Configure every function;
 * Open the `Console Output` tab and press `Run PowerShell`.